Brian Croach, Soprano Cornet

 Rita Ferrere, Solo Cornet

-Rita joined the band in the Fall of 2015 and has been playing the trumpet since the 5th grade.
+Rita joined the band in the fall of 2015 and has been playing the trumpet since the 5 th grade.
 She has a bachelor’s degree in music education from Clarion University and a master’s degree in music from Youngstown State University.
 She previously taught instrumental music, grades 4-12, and was a band director for 20 years.
-In addition to the ABB, Rita also performs with the Bayfront Brass Quintet, the Mercer Community Band, the Venango Chamber Orchestra, the Concert Band of Northwest Pennsylvania, and the Warren Philharmonic Orchestra.
-Rita lives in Forestville (in northern Butler county) and works for the Midwestern Intermediate Unit IV in Grove City.
+In addition to the ABB, Rita also performs with the Mercer Community Band, the Venango Chamber Orchestra, the Franklin Silver Cornet Band, the Concert Band of Northwest Pennsylvania, and the Bayfront Brass Quintet.
+Rita lives in Forestville (in northern Butler County) and works as a medical records technician for UPMC Tri-Rivers in Slippery Rock.

 Louise Marino, Solo Cornet